paulmis/qz/README.md

 In order to populate the database, a helper script is provided: `populate_db.py`.
 To run it, you will need the activity bank (included in `./activities` directory), as well as an emoji bank (provided in `./reactions/`).

-Then, run: `python populate_db.py -c 100 ./activities/ ./reactions/`.
+Then, run: `python populate_db.py -c 100 -u "<url of the server>" ./activities/ ./reactions/`.
 The script will import all activities (images included) and reactions.
 Uploading images requires the `requests` [Python library](https://docs.python-requests.org/en/latest/).

+If you're running the server locally, the URL will most likely be: `http://localhost:8080/`.
+If you host the server elsewhere, adjust the URL accordingly.

-For more configuration options run `python populate_db.py --help`.
+This script supports more configuration options; for a list and a brief description of the functionality run `python populate_db.py --help`.

 ## How to contribute to it
 `<TBA>`